 IHG Rewards Club Premier Credit Card or IHG Rewards Club Traveler Credit Card

-The IHG fourth night free benefit is exclusive to IHG co-branded credit cardholders and is not offered as an elite status perk.
-Like Marriott and Hilton’s benefits, the IHG fourth night free can be used multiple times per year.
+The IHG fourth night benefit (one reward night for a stay of four or more nights) is exclusive to IHG co-branded credit cardholders and is not offered as an elite status perk.
+Like Marriott and Hilton’s benefits, the IHG reward night for a four-or-more-night stay can be used multiple times per year.
 Also similar to other programs, the benefit is only applicable on stays of four nights or longer booked with points.

 If you are a loyalist of Marriott or Hilton hotels, taking advantage of a fifth night free award can be a great way to stretch your points.
 If redeemed strategically, you can save hundreds of dollars on a longer hotel stay.